Oprah's Lifeclass: Season 4 (2013)

 Season Four of Oprah's Lifeclass premiered on OWN: Oprah Winfrey Network on Sunday February 10, 2013 at 9/8c.
-In the fourth season, Winfrey hosts classes in front of a live studio audience at Harpo Studios in Chicago with various guest co-hosts, including Lifeclass mainstay Iyanla Vanzant, Gary Chapman, Dr. Phil, and Brené Brown.'Oprah's Lifeclass to Feature All-New Episodes With Dr. Phil and Iyanla Vanzant' Zap2it April 28, 2013 Throughout the fourth season, Oprah debuted a new set for Lifeclass called "The Social Lab", a smaller studio with additional teaching tools that provide multiple platforms for viewers to connect to the broadcast live via Skype, Facebook, and Twitter.
+In the fourth season, Winfrey hosts classes in front of a live studio audience at Harpo Studios in Chicago with various guest co-hosts, including Lifeclass mainstay Iyanla Vanzant, Gary Chapman, Dr. Phil, and Brené Brown.
+Throughout the fourth season, Oprah debuted a new set for Lifeclass called "The Social Lab", a smaller studio with additional teaching tools that provide multiple platforms for viewers to connect to the broadcast live via Skype, Facebook, and Twitter.

 On May 5, 2013, Oprah debuted a two hour special entitled Oprah's Lifeclass presents Fatherless Sons.
 The show, with Iyanla Vanzant, focused on the epidemic of fatherless sons in America.
-The double length episode became the 2nd highest rated Lifeclass in the shows history, behind only Joel Olsteen's episode, and was the #1 most social show of the week.
+The double length episode became the 2nd highest rated Lifeclass in the shows history, behind only Joel Osteen's episode, and was the #1 most social show of the week.
 Continuing with the theme, on May 12, 2013, The Secret Pain of Single Mothers aired, focusing on mothers raising fatherless sons.
 Due to the overwhelming reception to the Fatherless Sons themed shows, on July 7, 2013, Fatherless Sons: The Reaction debuted.